PiC: A Phrase-in-Context Dataset for Phrase Understanding and Semantic Search: Introduction

-\item After training on PS or PR-pass, state-of-the-art (SotA) models perform relatively well on PS and even PR-page but, interestingly, not PSD (Sec.~\ref{sec:results_PSD}).
-That is, learning representations of phrases in context for \emph{disambiguation} poses a grand challenge for the community.
+\item After training on PR-pass, state-of-the-art (SotA) models perform relatively well on PR-pass and even PR-page but not on \psd (Sec.~\ref{sec:results_PSD}).
+On PS, SotA models perform poorly (below 70\% accuracy) in binary classification of phrase similarity given a context sentence (\cref{sec:result_phrase_similarity}).

 \end{enumerate}